 Student Hall of Fame Guidelines

-Goal: Our goal this year is to have 700 pieces of student artwork.
+Goal: Our annual goal is to have 800+ pieces of student artwork.

-Theme: There is no theme this year!
+Theme: There is no theme for artwork submissions.
 We want the students to be able to use their full creativity—we are looking forward to seeing what they create!

 - Visual art: paintings, drawings, sketches, cartoons, photographs, collages, etc.